josh-collinsworth/sveltekit-blog-starter/src/lib/posts/syntax-highlighting-example.md

 </div>
 ```

-All these colors are in the `_prism.scss` file inside `src/lib/assets/scss`, if you'd like to change them.
+All these colors are in `src/lib/assets/css/prism.css`, if you'd like to change them.